Giving new life to old mattresses

 Every year, 1.5 million mattresses are thrown away in the Netherlands.
 At Holland2Stay, we replace approximately 1,000 mattresses each year.
 But what do we do with the old mattresses?

-To take a step towards a circular economy, Holland2Stay is working together with Retour Matras to recycle the old mattresses.
+To take a step towards a circular economy, Holland2Stay is working together with Retour Matras to recycle old mattresses.
 Retour Matras is a Dutch company that was founded in 2009 and processes over 40% of all discarded mattresses in The Netherlands.
-Retour Matras aims to reuse 100% of the discarded mattresses.
+Retour Matras aims to reuse 100% of discarded mattresses.

 After removing the exterior, the metal is removed from the mattresses with a large magnet.
 This metal is recycled into metal springs, that can be used to produce new iron products.
-What remains after removing the metal is the foam of the mattress, which consists of latex, polyether or a mix of these materials.
+What remains after removing the metal is the foam of the mattress, which consists of latex, polyether, or a mix of these materials.
 The foam is shredded and pressed into bales.
 The shredded latex is used as an end product.
-For example, in the furniture industry the latex is used as a filling material.
+For example, in the furniture industry, latex is used as a filling material.
 The polyether can be recycled in a new type of foam, which is used in carpet underlay, foam for acoustics, or insulation boards.